nucleic/enaml/docs/source/get_started/anatomy.rst

 the ``text`` attributes of the ``Label`` elements and the ``title`` attribute of the ``PersonView`` element are assigned static string values, and the ``text`` attributes of the ``Field`` elements are bound to data in a data model.
-The specifics of data model binding are covered in :doc:`models`.
+The specifics of data model binding are covered in :doc:`syntax`.

 Changing the value of an element's attributes will change the visual appearance of the widget in the view.
 The Enaml compiler ensures that a developer does not